DrJLabs/chatgpt-todo/README.md

 Learn how to build a ChatGPT app with this step-by-step tutorial!
 This todo list application demonstrates how to integrate with ChatGPT using the Model Context Protocol (MCP).
 You'll discover how to create MCP tools that ChatGPT can call, build a React widget that appears in ChatGPT's interface, and implement real-time synchronization between ChatGPT conversations and your app's UI.

+For the detailed step-by-step tutorial, you can read it [here](https://codeaholicguy.com/2025/10/11/how-to-create-a-chatgpt-app-using-mcp-model-context-protocol-step-by-step).

 ## Architecture

 ### MCP Server